Check keyboard access and visual focus on web pages

 - Quick accessibility test: Visual presentation of links (YouTube video)

 PDFs and other documents

 Make note of any PDFs, Word files, and other documents discovered while checking links.
-Once all possible PDF and other documents are found, they will need to be checked for accessibility.
+Once all possible PDFs and other documents are found, they will need to be checked for accessibility.

 - Checking a PDF: Start checking PDF accessibility with Adobe Acrobat DC's built-in accessibility check.